abdulghani/blissful-ignorance/session_export_discussion_only_corrected_horizons_2025-10-19.md

 # Ontological Horizons

 Date: 2025-10-19 (Asia/Jakarta)\
 Scope: This export captures only the synthesis produced in this conversation.
-It excludes prior uploaded documents, any table of contents, and all formulas.

 ---